Cookizz/AlertDialog-Fast-Styling-for-Android/README.md

 # AlertDialog-Fast-Styling
-Some parts of android.support.v7.AlertDialog can be styled very easily.
+Some parts of `android.support.v7.AlertDialog` can be styled very easily.
 It is stupid to recreate a custom layout.

+## Requirement

+      dependencies {
+          compile 'com.android.support:appcompat-v7:22.2.0'
+      }

 ## Approach